Automattic/wp-calypso/packages/composite-checkout/README.md

 2. Billing details
 3. Review order

-The steps can be customized using various props. `Checkout` is actually just a wrapper for other components and functions exported by this package, though, so if these customizations aren't sufficient, it's possible to build a custom form.
-The only real requirement is that the form be a child of `CheckoutProvider`.
+The steps can be customized using various props.

+For more detailed customization, it's possible to build a custom form using the other components exported by this package.

 ### Select payment method

-The payment methods displayed in the first step are chosen from an optional array called `availablePaymentMethods`, which in turn is selected from the following options:

-- 'web-payment'
-- 'apple-pay'
-- 'card'
-- 'paypal'
-- 'ebanx'
-- 'ideal'

-The actual payment method options displayed on the form are chosen automatically by the component based on the environment, locale, and possibly other factors, but they will include only methods in the `availablePaymentMethods` array.
+The payment method options displayed on the form are chosen automatically by the component based on the environment, locale, and possibly other factors, but they will include only methods listed in the optional `availablePaymentMethods` array.
+If the array is not set, no appropriate payment methods will be excluded.

 ![payment method step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-assets/payment-method-step.png 'Payment Method Step')